5 Simple High-Impact Ways To Turn Your Guitar Students Into Creative Musicians

 Here are 5 things you need to do in your guitar lessons to turn your students into creative musicians fast:

-Help Your Students Get Out Of Their Own Way
+Guitar Teaching Tip #1 For Teaching Musical Creativity - Help Your Guitar Students Get Out Of Their Own Way

 Before you “teach” your students ANYTHING about musical creativity, understand that the vast majority of your students will have 2 huge obstacles to overcome in this area: